-Data on grandparents as caregivers were derived from Questions 25a through 25c.
-Data were collected on whether a grandchild lives with a grandparent in the household, whether the grandparent has responsibility for the basic needs of the grandchild, and the duration of that responsibility.
+Data on grandparents as caregivers were derived from Questions 25a through 25c in the 2013 American Community Survey.
+Data are collected on whether a grandchild lives with a grandparent in the household, whether the grandparent has responsibility for the basic needs of the grandchild, and the duration of that responsibility.

 Existence of a Grandparent Living with a Grandchild in the Household

 This was determined by a "Yes" answer to the question, "Does this person have any of his/her own grandchildren under the age of 18 living in this house or apartment?"
 This question was asked of people 15 years of age and over.
 Because of the low numbers of persons under 30 years old living with their grandchildren, data were only tabulated for people 30 and over.

 Responsibility for Basic Needs

 This question determines if the grandparent is financially responsible for food, shelter, clothing, day care, etc., for any or all grandchildren living in the household.
 In selected tabulations, grandparent responsibility is further classified by presence of parent (of the grandchild).

 The answer refers to the grandchild for whom the grandparent has been responsible for the longest period of time.
 Duration categories ranged from less than 6 months to 5 or more years.

 This set of questions was added to the American Community Survey in 1999 to comply with legislation passed in the 104th Congress requiring that the decennial census program obtain information about grandparents who have primary responsibility for the care of their grandchildren.